List of England Twenty20 International cricket records: Best figures in an innings

 Bowling figures refers to the number of the wickets a bowler has taken and the number of runs conceded.
-Sam Curran took five wickets for 10 runs against Afghanistan at the 2022 T20 World Cup, the best figures for an England player.
+The world record for best T20I innings figures is held by Bhutan's Sonam Yeshey, who took 8/7 against Myanmar in 2025.
+Sam Curran took 5/10 against Afghanistan at the 2022 T20 World Cup, the best figures for an England player.